madisongh/digsigserver/README.md

 Example client: [mendersign.bbclass](https://github.com/madisongh/test-distro/blob/zeus-mender/layers/meta-testdistro/classes/mendersign.bbclass)

 ## Securing signing keys
-Signing keys should obviously kept as secure as possible, but the specifics of doing that will depend on your specific workflows and facilities.  `digsigserver` does not manage the storage of signing keys, but expects to be able to retrieve them via the URI that you configure when they are needed.
+Signing keys should obviously be kept as secure as possible, but the specifics of doing that will depend on your specific workflows and facilities.  `digsigserver` does not manage the storage of signing keys, but expects to be able to retrieve them via the URI that you configure when they are needed.